cogimon/cogimon.github.io/software/gettingstarted.md

 	* You need to replace **-u USER and -p YOUR_PASSWORD** with the Jenkins API token that can be retrieved from your Jenkins user profile or the password that you used during the Jenkins bootstrapping.

+	A full example of the command line call for **Trusty**:

+        $HOME/citk/jenkins/job-configurator --on-error=continue -d $HOME/citk/dist/distributions/cogimon-minimal-trusty-nightly.distribution -m toolkit -u YOUR_USERNAME -p YOUR_PASSWORD -D toolkit.volume=$HOME/citk/systems

-	A full example of the command line call may look similar to the following:
+    A full example of the command line call for **Xenial**:

         $HOME/citk/jenkins/job-configurator --on-error=continue -d $HOME/citk/dist/distributions/cogimon-minimal-nightly.distribution -m toolkit -u YOUR_USERNAME -p YOUR_PASSWORD -D toolkit.volume=$HOME/citk/systems

 2. In your local [Jenkins build server](https://localhost:8080) trigger the ```	distribution-buildflow-cogimon-minimal-nightly``` job (only possible after login).